Cydia2/best-cydia-tweaks/README.md

 </p>

 Enhance your iPhone experience with the latest tweaks from KFD, MDC, TrollStore, and Cydia, whether your device is jailbroken or not.

+## Credits

+Thanks to the dedicated world of jailbreaking, all jailbreak developers, tweak developers, and contributors have shaped the jailbreaking community with their tireless efforts, innovative spirit, and resilience.
+Experience the freedom to customize your iOS devices, thanks to their groundbreaking work.
+*Join the modern Cydia Plus Community and continue supporting the thriving jailbreaking community.*